aderhall/xenu/README.md

 # VictiBot

-A simple chatbot for Vae Victis Team 1418's Discord server.
+A simple chatbot for Vae Victis Team 1418's Discord server (and a few others...).

 A work in progress.
 Feel free to suggest features in the issues.